“Maybe somebody should’ve labeled the future: some assembly required.” -Michael Garibaldi, Babylon 5: Hunter, Prey

-After looking at these climbers as they scaled to the top, I had a different view of this phrase, effectively reframing it to mean something new.
+After looking at these climbers, I had a different view of this phrase, reframing it to mean something new.

 These climbers weren’t mavericks or cowboys.
-They didn’t try to do it on their own, go it alone, or step on each other on the way up.
+They didn’t try to do it on their own or step on each other on the way up.

-At any given time, the person doing the climbing had someone at the bottom giving encouragement and feeding the line, and someone at the top, giving encouragement and holding the line, both giving support in every sense of the word.
+At any given time, the climber had someone at the bottom giving encouragement and feeding a line.
+They also had someone at the top, giving encouragement and holding the line.
+Both ends were giving support in every sense of the word.

-But the climber ultimately had to make the climb themselves.
-No one was going to pull them up, no one was going to get under the climber and push them up.
-Their team could provide assistance, support and encouragement, but ultimately, the individual had to make their own effort.
+No one was going to pull them up.
+Nor was anyone going to get under the climber and push them up.
+Their team could provide assistance, support and encouragement.
+But ultimately, the individual had to make the effort.

-I doubt that any of them said, “Well, I really would like to get to the top, but I’m kind of tired and out of shape.
+I doubt any of them said, “Well, I really wanna get to the top, but I’m tired and out of shape.
 Why don’t you guys pull me up?”
 And I seriously doubt that any one of them got halfway up and said, “OK.
 I’m kind of tired now.
-I have had enough.
-I want to go home now.”
+I want to go home.”

-Reaching the top and being successful has less to do with stepping on bodies and destroying relationships and more with a personal vision and a strong commitment to reaching your goal.
-Those climbers were getting to the top because they wanted it.
+Reaching the top and being successful has less to do with stepping on bodies and destroying relationships.
+It has more to do with a personal vision and a strong commitment to reaching your goal.
+Those climbers were reaching the top because they wanted it.
 They owned it.

-Yet, on any given night, you can find at least 10 infomercials on TV that expound on systems for getting rich or losing weight.
+Yet, on any given night, you can find at least 10 infomercials on TV promoting systems for getting rich quick or losing weight fast.
 Just follow these steps, do what everyone else has done and you can be richer than Trump with a body like Schwarzenegger.

-Sounds simple enough.
-And that is why many people will buy these programs.
+Man, this sounds easy enough.
+And that is why many people buy these programs.
 They are looking for a quick fix or a magic bullet to make success easy.
 They will go through the motions of the program with no passion or commitment.
 And when they fail to produce the desired results using the program, they shelve the DVDs, use the exercise equipment to hold clothes, and state that the system is nothing but a gimmick.

 The reason it’s lonely at the top?
-It is lonely at the top because many people have not taken the time to decide what they want, create a vision for their life and devise a plan on how to get to that point.
+It is lonely at the top because many people haven’t taken the time to decide what they want.
+They haven’t created a vision for their life, and haven’t devised a plan on how to get it.

-If you really want to be successful, sit down one Saturday morning and write down all of the things that are really important in your life and create a vision for your life that encompasses those things.
+If you really want to be successful, sit down one Saturday morning and write down all of the things that are really important in your life.
+Then, a vision for your life that encompasses those things.